bhumikap1/physics-walla-intern/README.md

    - **JPG to Word**: Convert a JPG image to a Word document.
    - **PDF to Word**: Convert a PDF file to a Word document.
    - **JPG to PDF**: Convert a JPG image to a PDF file.

-3. **Search Bar**: Use the search bar in the navigation menu to search within the application.

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and submit a pull request with your improvements.